How to Darn Pointe Shoes

 Pointe shoes are easier to darn if they are slightly broken in, because the area under the box will have softened slightly.
 You'll also be able to see where you need to darn - basically, you want to darn where the satin has got dirty from contact with the floor!

 Use crochet thread or embroidery thread.
 You'll need a strong needle with an eye that's big enough to take the thread, but a point that's fine enough to get through the satin.
-Bunheads sell a nice pointe shoe sewing kit that has good thread and needles all in one case.
+Suffolk sells a nice pointe shoe sewing kit that has good thread and needles all in one case.

 Most "how to" guides say you should start by darning the area under the box, starting as close to the leather sole as possible.
-Personally, I find it too hard to get through the satin there - so I usually just darn the platform (see photo right).
+Personally, I find it too hard to get through the satin there - so I usually just darn the platform.

 There are several ways to darn the platform.
 The conventional method involves darning into the satin on every stitch, but I've recently come across an alternative "weave" method which is well worth trying.
 You'll find it in the comments below, and I'd like to thank Caron Jones for letting me know about this method, and providing such an excellent description.